Scooters are allowed in designated areas. These seats are marked in the seat selection map.

 The patron’s wheelchair is moved by an usher to a lobby space as close as possible, out of the way of safety evacuation routes.

-Who can help me get a Center-provided wheelchair for use in the building?
+Who can help me get a complimentary wheelchair for use inside the building?

-When a show is about to begin, the House Manager can arrange a wheelchair for a patron.
+During events, the House Manager can arrange a wheelchair for an audience member’s use while visiting the Alaska PAC.
 Please inquire at the box office or with any usher for assistance locating the House Manager.
-If arranged in advance, please contact CenterTix at 263-2787 or email@example.com.
+If arranged in advance, please contact CenterTix at 907-263-2787 or send a message to [email protected].

 CenterTix is happy to exchange seats to an more accessible seat as long as such seats are available.
 Check our Ticketing FAQ for exchange information.